aimansae/as-modal/README.md

 4. Configure [Jest](https://kulshekhar.github.io/ts-jest/docs/getting-started/installation) & React testing library and write a single or multiple unit tests.
 They all have to be passing!
 (For example, you can test if a text is being rendered in a component.)
    No specific functionality is necessary (like headings, buttons, pages, etc.) - at the end, it’s just a starter.
    Do not add any styling libraries. - We want to have a flexible starter!
+5. Use prettier and configure your IDE to reformat the code on save.

 ### Additional requirements